 Currently, 37 percent of American adults smoke, which is the largest contributor to lung cancer, the nation’s leading cause of cancer death.
 Those over the age of 55 are more likely to develop lung cancer, with a 90 percent chance of it being fatal.

 Since early diagnosis improves a person’s chance of survival, the task force reasons that CT scans can prevent unnecessary deaths by catching cancer before symptoms arise.

 While the panel recommends early screening, other experts warn of the dangers of over-screening for lung and other cancers.
-In a recent article in The Journal of the American Medical Association, leading cancer experts urged caution about routine screenings.
+In a recent article in

 “Although no physician has the intention to overtreat or overdiagnose cancer, screening and patient awareness have increased the chance of identifying a spectrum of cancers, some of which are not life threatening,” they wrote.